rangle/angular-training-slides/slides/src/content/components.md

 ---

-## Creating Custom Events (1/2)
+## Creating Custom Events

-Using the `@Output` decorator we can create custom events to communicate with a parent component
+Use the `@Output` decorator to create custom events to communicate with a parent component

 ```ts
 @Component({